 — Mt.
 Playmore

 Mt.
-Playmore is the largest indoor playground in Central Texas.
+Playmore is a huge “Texas-sized” playground.
 The playscape is designed so that adults can comfortably play along with their children, without having to squeeze through impossible tight spaces or crawl on hard surfaces.
 But there is also a seating area for parents who just want to sit centrally and watch the kids have fun.
 Mt.
 Playmore also offers arcade games, a toddler area and food.
 For hours, prices, and more info, visit the website

 — Jumpoline Park